dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/testing.md

 [!code-csharp[](testing/sample/TestingControllersSample/tests/TestingControllersSample.Tests/UnitTests/SessionControllerTests.cs?name=snippet_SessionControllerTests&highlight=2,11-14,18,31-32,36,50-55)]

-Moving to the Ideas controller, the app exposes functionality as a Web API on the `api/ideas` route:
+Moving to the Ideas controller, the app exposes functionality as a web API on the `api/ideas` route:

 * A list of ideas (`IdeaDTO`) associated with a brainstorming session is returned by the `ForSession` method.
 * The `Create` method adds new ideas to a session.

 [!code-csharp[](testing/sample/TestingControllersSample/src/TestingControllersSample/Api/IdeasController.cs?name=snippet_ForSessionAndCreate&highlight=1-2,21-22)]

-Avoid returning business domain entities directly via API calls:
+Avoid returning business domain entities directly via API calls.
+Domain entities:

-* Domain entities often include more data than the client requires.
+* Often include more data than the client requires.
-* Domain entities unnecessarily couple the app's internal domain model with the publicly exposed API.
+* Unnecessarily couple the app's internal domain model with the publicly exposed API.

-Mapping between domain entities and the types returned to the client can be performed manually using:
+Mapping between domain entities and the types returned to the client can be performed:

-* A LINQ `Select`, as the sample app uses.
+* Manually with a LINQ `Select`, as the sample app uses.
+For more information, see [LINQ (Language Integrated Query)](/dotnet/standard/using-linq).
-* A library such as [AutoMapper](https://github.com/AutoMapper/AutoMapper).
+* Automatically with a library, such as [AutoMapper](https://github.com/AutoMapper/AutoMapper).

 Next, the sample app demonstrates unit tests for the `Create` and `ForSession` API methods of the Ideas controller.